seriyps/mtproto_proxy/README.md

 #### Limit max connections to proxy port from single IP

-Here we allow maximum 100 concurrent connections from single IP to proxy port:
+Here we allow maximum 100 concurrent connections from single IP to proxy port (as it was said earlier, it's not the same as 100 unique "users"!
+Each telegram client opens up to 8 connections; usually 3):

 ```erlang
 {mtproto_proxy,